Danuri Call Center

 • One often checks electronic communication devices with an anxious look and reacts sensitively.

-• One is repeatedly psychologically attacked in group chat rooms.
+• Being repeatedly attacked in group chat rooms.

 • One asks for a lot of pocket money or incurs high charges racked up on online devices.